 2. Don’t stand out too much.

-Should the exterior or feel of your home not match your neighborhood, it will potentially be incredibly off putting to potential buyers.
+Should the exterior or feel of your home not match your neighbourhood, it will potentially be incredibly off-putting to potential buyers.
 You don’t want your house sticking out like a sore thumb in a nice cul-de-sac.

-3. Know the average value of your neighborhood.
+3. Know the average value of your neighbourhood.